Table of Contents

 Very broadly speaking, tiny Chlorella ’s (increasingly open) secret is its macro and micronutrient profile—a full complement of B-complex vitamins (more B12 by mass than raw cow’s liver—an unnerving-but-important factoid for the B12-starved vegetarian), loads of B3 and the free-radical Ass-kicker Vitamin A, zinc, selenium and iodine for immune system armor, amino acids, complex carbs, a wee bit of protein—oh, you heard that?

 What do we mean by a “wee bit”?
 Yeah, that’s understating the facts, and not very helpfully.
 Here’s how 100g of Chlorella stacks up against 100g of some other protein show-offs in the natural world.
 So, yeah.

-We could go on, but waxing rhapsodic about algae seems a bit tiresome.
+We could go on, but waxing rhapsodic about algae seems a bit eccentric.

 Not that we are obsessed with appearances.
 I mean, look at this new hat!